An online store lets you break away from the confines of a typical brick-and-mortar store.

 Pro tip: We have a library full of helpful SEO best practices to help you turn your website into a trusted resource that benefits your business.

-To increase brand and product exposure, you can use Google AdWords to create campaigns that drive more loyal customers to your website.
-With Google AdWords, you can target specific audiences based on location or keywords, and you only pay for actual results.
+To increase brand and product exposure, you can use Google Ads (formerly Google Adwords) to create campaigns that drive more loyal customers to your website.
+With Google Ads, you can target specific audiences based on location or keywords, and you only pay for actual results.

 When was the last time you whipped out a phone book to look up information on a local business?
 Chances are that big yellow book doesn’t get much use anymore.
 These days, you’re more likely to get your answer from a quick online search.
 So are your customers.
 With 81 percent of consumers conducting online research before making a purchase, having a healthy relationship with Google improves your chances of being found by your next great customer.

-What makes Google AdWords extra special is that you don’t have to create the demand – you simply need to satisfy it.
+What makes Google Ads extra special is that you don’t have to create the demand – you simply need to satisfy it.
 Your audience is already looking for your products and keywords.

 7. eCommerce platforms